shazebl/practice/README.md

 ### **Writing Your First Python Program**

-Once Python is installed, you can write your first Python program, traditionally a "Hello, World!" example, to get started:
+Once Python is installed, you can write your first Python program, traditionally a  `Hello, World!` example, to get started:

 ```python